 The first half of 2008 saw unprecedented spikes in the prices of energy.
 Natural gas prices were no exception.
 They reached a high of \$13 per million British Thermal Units (BTUs) in July 2008 and then started a quick and steady fall.
 As of September 2009, the one-month futures price was \$2.51/mBTU.
 In response, Puget Sound Energy has filed multiple requests with the WUTC to lower rates.
-A 12% rate decrease was approved in April and a 16% rate decrease was approved and in place as of October 2009.
+A 12% rate decrease was approved in April, and a 17% rate decrease is expected to be approved in October of 2009.